Mael-Guiraud/GuiraudStrozecki2023Scheduling/README.md

 # GuiraudStrozecki2023Scheduling

+The code computing the ni's mentioned in section 3.4 is in file load_bound.c.

 The two folders correspond to the experiment of the sections 6.1 and 6.1 of the paper "Scheduling periodic messages on a shared link".

 You need to have gcc and python3 installed on your OS.